alt-dima/prescaler/README.md

       percent: 500
     - cron: "55 13-23 * * 1-5"
       percent: 200 # To calculate new CPU AverageUtilization value based on formula: original * 100 / percent
+      useCurrentCpuUtilization: true # Use current (last value) of avg cpu instead of Spec avg value
   suspend: false # enable/disable prescaler
   revertWaitSeconds: 40 # max wait time before reverting back to original values.
 It is important, because we must provide Kubernetes time to detect and react on HPA changes (to trigger scaleup desiredReplicas)
 ```